guillemhu/Q-circuits/README.md

-# quantum-circuits
+# Quantum-Circuits
-Fundamental of Quantum Computing
+Fundamental of Quantum Computing.